dilaraisikli/Connect-4-AI-Bot-for-CentraleSupelec-AI-Competition-/README.md

 This is a Python 3 AI bot playing connect 4 game.
 Created for competition in AI Summer School of CentraleSupelec (The winner project)

-The strategy of the bot is inculded in ai_player.py file.
+The strategy of the bot is included in ai_player.py file.

 To run the code, first open all the files and run all of them.
 Finally, run the run_cmd.py file and play the game.

-Strategty Description
+Strategy Description

 The algorithm has 2 steps
 	Wining condition check